East Tennessee Preservation Conference

-For the past seven years, the conference has been hosted by communities throughout the region: Townsend, Rugby, Jonesborough, Gatlinburg, Maryville, Oak Ridge and Knoxville.
+Each year, a different community is highlighted by the conference.
+Townsend, Rugby, Jonesborough, Gatlinburg, Maryville, Oak Ridge, Knoxville, and Morristown have hosted the event before Clinton.
 Attendees include preservation professionals, architects, planners, tourism professionals, government and community leaders, economic developers, real estate professionals and others who have found that advanced knowledge of historic preservation principles and practices has value.
 It is a great event for learning, networking and experiencing historic sites distinctive to the host community.
-Historic preservation is more important that ever to the places we call home!

 Become a Sponsor:

 2017 Conference Sponsor Form | 2017 Sponsor Benefits | Pay Online